Least Squares Estimation For Hierarchical Data: Numerical Experiment

 \section{Numerical Experiment}

 In this section we provide a numerical experiment using a Python/PySpark implementation of the algorithms we proposed above.
-Rather than using all noisy measurements generated by a full US DAS execution, in this numerical experiment, we used the publicly available NMFs from the persons universe Redistricting Data File Puerto Rico (PR) DAS execution of the 2010 Demonstration Data Product; instructions for downloading these NMFs are available at \cite{DHCddps}.
+Rather than using all noisy measurements generated by a full U.S. DAS execution, in this numerical experiment, we used the publicly available noisy measurements from the persons universe Redistricting Data File Puerto Rico (PR) DAS execution of the 2010 Demonstration Data Product; instructions for downloading these noisy measurements are available at \cite{DHCddps}.
 This DAS execution used settings that were identical to that of the 2020 production DAS execution that was used to publish the 2020 PR persons tables in the Redistricting Data File, other than the fact that the 2010 Census data was used as input instead of the 2020 Census data.

-As described previously, unlike the tabulation US spine described in Figure \ref{fig:spine}, the spine that is used internally within the DAS implementation for PR executions is rooted at the geounit corresponding to PR as a whole, which is included in the state geolevel, and subsequent geolevels include county, tract, optimized block group, and the block geolevels.
-Optimized block groups are distinct from the census block groups that are included in the tabulation spine described above, so the 2,543 PR tabulation census block groups are not on the optimized spine used internally within DAS; for more detail on the optimized spine, see \cite{cumings2024geographic}.
-Since these PR tabulation census block groups are not in the spine used to generate the NMFs, they provide interesting off-spine geographic entities for the purpose of testing our proposed estimation approaches, so we will focus on the estimation of CIs of 2010 tabulations for PR census block groups.
+This numerical experiment focuses on estimating CIs for 2010 census block groups.
+As described previously, the spine used internally in DAS executions (\textit{i.e.}, the rooted tree, $\tree)$ is distinct from the tabulation spine, and census block groups are the set of tabulation spine geographic units that are furthest from the internal DAS spine.
+As a result, census block groups provide an interesting set of off-spine geographic entities for the purpose of testing our proposed estimation approaches.

 We will consider CIs at the 0.9 and 0.95 confidence levels in particular.
 In the context of this numerical experiment, we will use \textit{empirical coverage}, or \textit{coverage}, of a set of CIs to refer to the proportion of the CIs in this set that contain the true population count.
-We will estimate the coverage of several CIs for several sets of queries in this section; note that a $1-\alpha$ confidence level CI should ideally have a coverage that is at least approximately $1-\alpha.$ Note that one complication in this numerical example is that the point estimates (and therefor the CIs) are not entirely independent with one another.
-We do not expect the impact of this issue to be large, because the strength of the dependence between typical pairs of PR census block groups becomes weaker as the fanout values, \textit{i.e.}, the number of child geounits of parent geounits, increases, and the fanout values in the spine are fairly high, especially at higher geolevels.
-For example, the county geolevel is composed of the 78 municipios of PR.
+We will estimate the coverage of CIs for several sets of queries in this section.